open-rsx/rsb-manual/examples.rst

    :ref:`troubleshooting`
      Solving common problems.

-The goal of this tutorial is teaching you how to accomplish some basic and some more advanced tasks using |project|.
-This tutorial is organize into the following three parts:
+The goal of this section is teaching you how to accomplish some basic and some more advanced tasks using |project|.
+It is organize into the following parts:

 .. toctree::
    :hidden:
    :maxdepth: 1

-   tutorial-basic
+   examples-basic
-   tutorial-chat
+   examples-chat
-   tutorial-converters
+   examples-converters
-   tutorial-extension-points
+   examples-extension-points

 #. :ref:`Basic Communication <tutorial-basic>`